 - Transaction receipts showing that the disputed transaction was posted correctly.

-- Evidence that you have already provided a credit to the customer’s account to correct the error and refund them any money due.
+- Evidence that you have already issued a credit to correct the error and refund the cardholder.

 The following advice can help you prevent this kind of chargeback:

 - When you assure a customer that a refund is coming, process it as soon as possible.